nawkboy/nawkboy.github.io/reference_info/SelfPublishingGuidance.md

 * [The Visual Display of Quantitative Information](http://a.co/76rAMzo) by Edward R. Tufte

   - I have always liked Tufte's books.
-In addition to having great content, his books are often quoted as being known for their design.
+In addition to having great content, his books are often complimented for their typography.

 # Self-Publishing vs. Traditional Publishing